pydio/pydio9-beta-docs/docs/indepth/idm.rst

 Authentication Connectors
 .........................

 In Pydio 9, authentication is done by passing a set of connectors in charge of authenticating a user with her credential.
-This is an ordered list and you can add many connectors as you want.
-The configuration is located at "pydio.grpc.auth" >> "connectors" section in pydio.json file.
-In the top level of "connectors" section, we defined one 'parent' connector named "Pydio Aggregation Connector" to contain others connectors such as ldap, pydio-api.
+This is an ordered list and you can add as many connectors as you want.

+The configuration is located in section "pydio.grpc.auth" >> "connectors" of the pydio.json file.
+At top level of the "connectors" section, we defined one 'parent' connector named "Pydio Aggregation Connector" to contain others connectors such as ldap, pydio-api.
 This connector is fixed, do not modify it.

 Going to deeper level, you will see "pydioconnectors".
-This is place that you can add/remove connectors by yourself.
+This is the place where you can add/remove connectors.

 .. code:: json